 Gary is a Shareholder of the firm and resident in our Sacramento office.
-He currently serves as City Attorney for the City of Auburn, Town Attorney for the Town of Yountville, and Assistant City Attorney for the City of Weed, as well as General Counsel for the Garden Valley Fire Protection District, the Pine Grove Community Services District, the River Pines Public Utility District, the Upper Valley Waste Management Agency, and the First 5 Yuba Commission.
+He currently serves as City Attorney for the City of Auburn, Town Attorney for the Town of Yountville, and Assistant City Attorney for the City of Novato and the City of Weed, as well as General Counsel for the Garden Valley Fire Protection District, the Pine Grove Community Services District, the River Pines Public Utility District, the Upper Valley Waste Management Agency, and the First 5 Yuba Commission.
 His practice covers a range of public law issues, including elections law, land use, California Environmental Quality Act (CEQA), public works contracting, contracts, franchise agreements and franchise fees, cannabis regulation and enforcement, municipal finance law, labor and employment law, constitutional law, code enforcement, conflicts of interest, open meetings and records laws, post-redevelopment issues, and matters involving Local Agency Formation Commissions (LAFCOs).

 Gary’s current projects for clients include a comprehensive update to personnel rules; redrafting and consolidating a zoning code and a design review code to comply with a recently adopted General Plan and recent housing legislation; advice regarding a major development at a municipal airport; and drafting ordinances, amendments to franchise agreements, and memoranda of understanding to implement SB 1383 (Short-Lived Climate Pollutants).

 Before joining CH&W, Gary served as City Attorney for the City of Firebaugh and advised municipal clients throughout California on a wide range of issues, including counties, cities, school districts, and special districts.